+The university's Department of Public Safety enforces campus parking and traffic policies.
 Failure to abide by parking and traffic regulations may be the basis for disciplinary action against students and employees.
+Consult the Student Handbook for additional policies regarding campus parking, traffic, and vehicle registration.